 A. Yes, there are a lot of reputable shipping services in Bali, which can help you in transferring your purchased goods back home.
 Bayus Bali Cargo, Pacific Express, and Send From Bali are some of the top shipping services in Bali.

 A. While it completely depends on from one item to another and the place you’re shopping at, a great way to keep your bargain smart and friendly is by quoting not more than the half of the original price the seller tells you.

 A. Barong masks, Bali batik, wood figures and handicrafts, coffee and chocolates, and silverware are some of the best things to buy in Bali for friends and family.

 A. Yes, you can buy bikinis in Bali.
 Since Bali is a tropical island, it is chock full of shops selling designer surfwear, international swimwear, branded bikinis, and more.
 From polka dot bikinis to classy one-pieces, you will find them all in Bali.
 Some of the best swimwear brands to shop from in Bali are Rimmba, Aanoukiss, and Thaikila.

 A. In terms of shopping, Kuta is more popular among travelers because it is known to serve a wide range of assortments like food, retail, electric appliances, and more.

 A. No, shopping in Bali is not expensive.
 The island offers ou a range of options to choose from.
-You can skip the high end boutiques for small shops in the street.
-The latter sell a range of goods like retail and electrical goods that are cheaper than most countries.
+You can skip the high-end boutiques for small shops in the street.
+The latter sells a range of goods like retail and electrical goods that are cheaper than most countries.
 You can also barter with the shopkeeper and they will reduce the price for you.